adept/gocardless-to-csv/README.md

 GoCardless has pretty severe API usage limits - you can run `fetch` at most 4 times per 24 hours, and `link` at most 50 institutions.

+Lots of banks allow access to just last 90 days of transactions.

+Obviously, you need to be happy with GoCardless seeing your accounts and transactions, and your bank knowing that you've enabled this access.

 # Installation

 Clone this repository and run `pip install -r requirements.txt`.